Istituto-freudinttheprodev/README/README.md

 - ✨ We're new on GitHub
 - 😱 Our method: teamworks!

-We will amaze you, you'll see
+We will amaze you, you'll see!